tyler-cr/PhotoPortfolio/README.md

 ## Canceled:
 - make highlighting on the contact page easier
 - See if you can get some of the image metadata on the image pop-up
+- Space images so that they line up on the bottom all with one another